 23 Years Old Badecasil Cream 7 in 1 Solution Review

 This is my favourite AHA ever, so much so that I won't be trying another one for a while to come.
 First, it is important that you understand what an AHA is and what chemical exfoliation is.
 For an in-depth post explaining the differences between AHAs & BHAs, things to be aware of when using acids and my own personal experience with them click here.
 I would highly recommend you read that as acids are a serious business.
 In summary, an AHA targets the upper layers of your skin whereas a BHA penetrates deeper to get to the cause of the problem.
 I like to use an AHA because my main problem now is scarring and pigmentation- which is what an AHA is suited for.
-The Badecasil 7 in 1 Solution is an AHA that not only lives up to its name but goes beyond it.
-It gets rid of acne scars, closed comedomes and general annoying leftovers from your active acne days.
+The Badecasil 7 in 1 Solution helps to gets rid of acne scars, closed comedomes and general annoying leftovers from your active acne days.
 Now, let's get on with the review!

 - Gets rid of closed comedomes.